averyark/roms/readme.md

 ### How to use
 > [!IMPORTANT]
 > If you're downloading the source directly, you cannot run the program directly.
-Ensure you install the environment
+Ensure you install and activate the environment.

-Run the following in terminal if the environment is not installed in your directory:
+Run the following in terminal after you install your environment:

 Windows
 ```
-pip install virtualenv
-virtualenv -p python3.11 venv
-venv\scripts\activate.bat
 pip install -r requirements.txt
 pip install "fastapi[standard]"
 ```

 Macos
 ```
-pip install virtualenv
-virtualenv -p python3.11 venv
-source venv/bin/activate
 pip install -r requirements.txt
 pip install "fastapi[standard]"
 ```

 Run FastAPI to use apis locally:
 ```
-FastAPI dev main.py
+fastapi dev main.py
 ```

 > [!NOTE]